fortify/sample-parser/README.md

   - restart SSC.

 ## Installation to SSC and enabling plugin (for SSC 17.20)
-- SSC version 17.20 supports installation of plugin through plugin management UI (Administration - Plugins - Parsers)
+- SSC version 17.20 supports installation of plugin through plugin management UI (Administration - Plugins)
 - In this version, plugins are modeled in SSC with three primary states - "installed/disabled", "enabled", "uninstalled/not present".
 (It also models some transient and failure states but we can ignore those for now.)
 - In subsequent text, we will use the terms "family of plugins" or "plugin family" to refer to a set of plugins with small code variations which may differ in pluginVersion and/or dataVersion but are identified by the same pluginId.
 SSC 17.20 allows multiple plugins of the same family to be installed (with some restrictions).
   `Add` button should be used to install new plugin in SSC
 - All installed plugins are disabled after installation.
 Disabled means that plugin is defined in SSC but cannot do any work and accept any requests from SSC
 - To enable plugin click on plugin row in the plugins list and click `Enable` button
-- Plugin container log `<plugin-working-directory>/plugin-framework/log` should contain INFO record about plugin being successfully installed or enabled (started), e.g.:
+- Plugin container log `<fortify.plugins.home>/log` should contain INFO record about plugin being successfully installed or enabled (started), e.g.:
-`org.apache.felix.fileinstall - 3.5.4 | Started bundle: file:<user.home>/.fortify/plugin-framework/plugin-bundles/com.example.parser.jar`
+`org.apache.felix.fileinstall - 3.5.4 | Started bundle: file:<fortify.plugins.home>/plugins/com.example.parser.jar`
 - There are several validation steps performed by SSC when plugins are being installed or enabled.
 Plugin installation as well as plugin enable actions can be blocked by SSC if certain conditions are met, such as:
       - A plugin of lower version is not allowed if a plugin from the same family and higher version is already installed in SSC.
 Since plugins are developed by 3rd party developers, SSC does know any details about the logic implemented in plugins.
         In this case SSC assumes that higher versions of some plugin can produce data that will not be compatible with lower version of the plugins that can make SSC system unstable.